WWE News: Major ‘Raw’ Vs. ‘SmackDown’ Match Promoted For ‘Survivor Series,’ But It Can’t Happen

-WWE’s next big pay-per-view is going to take place in Saudi Arabia and the promotion is currently building the card for Crown Jewel.
-At this time of year, though, a lot of the focus is on Survivor Series which will take place on November 24, 2019, from the Allstate Arena and a huge brand vs. brand match is already being advertised.
+WWE’s next big pay-per-view is going to take place in Saudi Arabia, and the promotion is currently building the card for Crown Jewel.
+At this time of year, though, a lot of focus is on Survivor Series, which will take place on November 24 from the Allstate Arena and a huge brand vs. brand match is already being advertised.
 The unfortunate thing is that there is really no way for it to even take place.

-Survivor Series is a fall tradition for WWE and has changed to focus on brand warfare which will likely be the theme again this year.
+Survivor Series is a fall tradition for WWE and has changed to focus on brand warfare, which will likely be the theme again this year.
 It is expected that Monday Night Raw will put its best up against those from Friday Night SmackDown, and it is possible that NXT could join in on the fray as well.

-There have been no official matches announced for the event which is more than a month away, but that is not unusual.
-Crown Jewel will take place first and the focus is on that event, but the Allstate Arena appears to have jumped the gun a little bit.
+There have been no official matches announced for the event, which is more than a month away, but that is not unusual.
+Crown Jewel will take place first, and the focus is on that event, but the Allstate Arena appears to have jumped the gun a little bit.

 The official website of Allstate Arena is promoting the event and says it will be the “Best of Raw vs. Best of SmackDown,” and even revealed a major match.
 The problem with this early advertising is that a lot is going to change before the date comes about.